 To apply, email a letter of interest and the contact information of two references to [email protected]

 Saturday, March 3

-- 8-11am at the Memorial School, right next to the Farm
+- 8-11 am at the Memorial School, across the drive from the Farm

 - agricultural demos